sukarix/docs/src/architecture-concepts/terminology.md

 ## Bootstrapping

-The application initialisation phase where the framework, akin to the kernel in other frameworks, loads configurations, sets up the environment, and prepares the application for handling requests.
+The application initialization phase where the framework, akin to the kernel in other frameworks, loads configurations, sets up the environment, and prepares the application for handling requests.

 ## Environment